 American Cultural Studies

-Contact Dr. Midori Takagi temporary advisor for the American Cultural Studies program, for approval and more information about the American Cultural Studies minor.
+Contact Dr. Midori Takagi, Director of the American Cultural Studies program, for approval and more information about the American Cultural Studies minor.

 American Indian Studies

 The minor in American Indian Studies is designed to provide students with an in-depth study of the cultures and traditions, histories and arts of indigenous peoples of the Western Hemisphere.
 The minor is recommended for students who plan to collaborate with American Indians in research, educational, environmental, creative and political projects.
 The concentration is interdisciplinary and allows students to combine it with many major designations.

 For ISP guidelines, contact Dr. Midori Takagi.
 For more information contact the Coordinator of the American Indian Studies Minor concentration: Dr. Midori Takagi, or American Cultural Studies Program Director: Dr. Midori Takagi.

 The program in Asian American Studies provides for a coherent, integrated and concentrated investigation of peoples of Asian American heritage in North America.
 It also examines separate experiences of Asian Americans and their positions as ethnic minorities in American society and politics.
 This is accomplished through concentration on Asian American history and its place in North America, situating the literatures and other cultural publications of Asian Americans in a broad context, and engaging contemporary issues with appropriate analytical tools.

 For ISP and internship guidelines, contact Dr. Midori Takagi.
 For more information contact Dr. Midori Takagi, coordinator of the Asian American Studies minor concentration, or Dr. Midori Takagi, director of the American Cultural Studies program.